Sound reinforcement system: System testing

 A sound reinforcement system should be able to accurately reproduce a signal from its input, through any processing, to its output without any coloration or distortion.
 However, due to inconsistencies in venue sizes, shapes, building materials, and even crowd densities, this is not always possible without prior calibration of the system.
 This can be done in one of several ways.

-The oldest method of system calibration involves a set of healthy ears, test program material (i.e. music or speech), a graphic equalizer, and last but certainly not least, a familiarity with the proper (or desired) frequency response.
-One must then listen to the program material through the system, take note of any noticeable frequency changes or resonances, and subtly correct them using the equalizer.
-Experienced engineers typically use a specific playlist of music that they have become very familiar with every time they calibrate a new system.
-This "by ear" process is still done by many engineers, even when analysis equipment is used, as a final check of how the system sounds with music or speech playing through the system.
+The oldest method of system calibration involves a set of healthy ears, test program material (i.e. music or speech), a graphic equalizer, and a familiarity with the desired frequency response.
+One must then listen to the program material through the system, take note of any noticeable frequency deviation or resonances, and correct them using the equalizer.
+Engineers typically use a familiar playlist to calibrate a new system.
+This by ear process is still done by many engineers, even when analysis equipment is used, as a final check of how the system sounds with music or speech playing through the system.
+Another method of manual calibration requires a pair of high-quality headphones patched into the input signal before any processing.
+One can then use this direct signal as a reference with which to identify any differences in frequency response.

-Another method of manual calibration requires a pair of high-quality headphones patched into the input signal before any processing (such as the pre-fade-listen of the test program input channel of the mixing console, or the headphone output of the CD player or tape deck).
-One can then use this direct signal as a near-perfect reference with which to find any differences in frequency response.
-This method may not be perfect, but it can be very helpful with limited resources or time, such as using pre-show music to correct for the changes in response caused by the arrival of a crowd.
-Because this is still a very subjective method of calibration, and because the human ear is so dynamic in its own response, the program material used for testing should be as similar as possible to that for which the system is being used.